pahowart/ampread/README.md

 I used this project to teach myself python and therefore my not have followed all of the correct conventions.
 Sometimes I did things that could have been done with fewer steps in order to help myself keep track of what needed to be done.

-Eventually I will be expanding this code to include dumping the data to a remote sql database and as well as scaling it out to more sensors.